blallau/cluster-ansible-aio/README.md

 ## Overview

-Multi-node deployment of cluster apps on a single physical host, using heavily Ansible and Libvirt or LXD.
+Cluster-ansible-aio is a Vagrant like program, allows to deploy of cluster apps on a single machine, using heavily Ansible and Libvirt (or LXD).

 ![cluster-ansible-aio](https://user-images.githubusercontent.com/9655027/31175714-6e453b1e-a910-11e7-8a60-f7c6d2114b1a.png)

-Cluster-ansible-aio is an open source tool for automating deployment of cluster apps on a single physical machine using Libvirt.
+Cluster-ansible-aio is an open source tool for automating deployment of cluster apps on a single machine using Libvirt.

 -   Source: <https://github.com/blallau/cluster-ansible-aio>